prycey77/Gilded-Rose/js-jest/README.md

 This is the Gilded Rose kata in JavaScript with Jest.
 The objective is to refactor the nested if/else conditionals to make a clean and easily extendible program.
-My approach was to seperate out the logic for each of the items.
+My approach was to first write tests for each branch of the logic.
+Then I seperate out the conditional logic for each of the items.
+My current UpdateItemQuality class will be seperated out into a class for each item - when time permits!

 # The brief: